conversionratepros/Ai-Code-Gen-CB-PLP/readme.txt

 Refernce the user story in the folder name supplied in the instruction The user story will contain all the details needed for the variation All code needs to be added to this folder.
-When asking to build a test, add the varaion js in the js file for the specific ab test When asking to build a test, add the varaion css in the css file for the specific ab test
+Refence the "Corrections" file, these are things that were done wrong when building previous tests When asking to build a test, add the varaion js in the js file for the specific ab test When asking to build a test, add the varaion css in the css file for the specific ab test